A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Experiments

 \subsubsection{Quantification Results on Test Set}

 The results of our model on test set are shown in Table \ref{tab:realandsyn}. `-' indicates that the experiment was not performed.
+This absence stems from the lack of open-source implementations for certain baselines, which prevented a complete comparative evaluation.
 The $\mathit{SEDD}_1$ and $\mathit{SEDD}_2$ of the real dataset are all smaller than those of the synthetic dataset.
 The visualization results on the real datasets are shown in Fig. \ref{fig:finalreal} and results on the synthetic datasets are shown in Fig. \ref{fig:finalsyn}.
-Unlike other methods that have not been tested on both Virtual KITTI and Virtual KITTI 2, two datasets with extremely similar scenarios, our approach is capable of making accurate distinctions and aligns well with subjective visual assessments.
-Additionally, other methods rely solely on datasets captured under a single weather condition.
-In contrast, our method can make an effective distinction and is consistent with subjective visualization across diverse conditions.
+Unlike other methods that have not been tested on both Virtual KITTI and Virtual KITTI 2, two datasets with extremely similar scenarios, our approach is capable of making accurate distinctions and aligns well with objective realism.
+Furthermore, unlike our framework, these prior methods were not originally designed to account for generalization across unseen domains.
+For instance, \cite{gadipudi} fails to disentangle content from style, making them susceptible to content variations.
+Similarly, \cite{Duminil} and \cite{Duminil2} are highly sensitive to environmental factors such as weather and lighting, restricting their scope primarily to clear urban scenes.
+In contrast, our work explicitly addresses these limitations by validating the framework on the unseen nuScenes and SHIFT datasets.